 Intracranial hemorrhages can also occur in the fetus [34, 80].
 Probably there is already a risk of bleeding if platelet counts are lower than 50,000/μL.
 Treatment of the mother with i.v.
 IgG with and without prednisolone seems to reduce the rate of severe thrombocytopenia or intracranial hemorrhage in the fetus (see section 9.5.2.3).
 Intrauterine platelet transfusion is associated with risks and should be avoided, if possible.
 After delivery platelet transfusion is the treatment of choice.
 In a case series of 27 newborns with FNAIT who received platelets from random donors, 24 newborns showed sufficient increase in platelet count [29].
 In the past, transfusion of maternal platelets was often preferred to administration of random donor platelets [45].
-However, because of organizational reasons, maternal platelets are frequently only available after a considerable time lag.
-In addition, maternal plasma must be removed and replaced with donor plasma.
+However, because of organizational reasons, maternal plasma must be removed and replaced with donor plasma.
 In recent years several German blood transfusion services have started to offer the possibility of genotyping the platelet antigens [32].
 Thus an HPA-1a negative platelet concentrate is often available on short notice.
 Prior to elective delivery HPA-compatible platelet concentrates should be provided for patients with known NAIT.

-In fetal and neonatal alloimmune thrombocytopenia the following is recommended: platelet transfusion of compatible HPA-1a- and -5b-negative platelets as 2 C+ prophylaxis if FNAIT is suspected and if there is a risk of bleeding (platelet count $<30,000/\mu$ L; preterm infants $<50,000/\mu$ L), if these preparations are available immediately. in cases where platelet count is $<30,000/\mu$ L, or when there is a risk of bleeding, an 1 C initial transfusion of random donor platelets if HPA-1a- and -5b-negative platelets are unavailable on short notice.
+In fetal and neonatal alloimmune thrombocytopenia the following is recommended: platelet transfusion of compatible HPA-1a- and -5b-negative platelets as 2 C+ prophylaxis if FNAIT is suspected and if there is a risk of bleeding (platelet count <30,000/μL; preterm infants <50,000/μL), if these preparations are available immediately. in cases where platelet count is <30,000/μL, or when there is a risk of bleeding, an 1 C initial transfusion of random donor platelets if HPA-1a- and -5b-negative platelets are unavailable on short notice.

-as prophylaxis HPA-compatible platelet concentrates should be provided prior to 1 C delivery and be transfused if bleeding occurs (platelet count <30,000/μL in full- term neonates $<50,000/\mu$ L in preterm neonates).
+as prophylaxis HPA-compatible platelet concentrates should be provided prior to delivery and be transfused if bleeding occurs (platelet count <30,000/μL in full- term neonates <50,000/μL in preterm neonates).
 We discourage exclusive ivIgG therapy in neonates with NAIT and a risk of 2 C bleeding.
 (Regarding antenatal treatment of FNAIT, see section 9.5.2.3.)